 I have never used a third-party recruiter in any of my job quests.
 I’ve always been a direct applicant, and it was no different this time.
 I’m sure people have had success with external recruiters, but I’ve never tried.
 I’ve shared my thoughts before, on that process.

 It just seems like even direct recruiters could do better to make the process suck less for the people on the other end.
 If the application, interview and waiting process is completely crushing all your enthusiasm, what does that say about your future if you’re offered a job there?

 Direct recruiters, I like to think, are salespeople.
 They’re looking for qualified applicants sure, but they’re also selling you on the company itself, and they’re the first line in representing the culture of the company.
 In a twist, as the candidate, you’re a salesperson too.
 In every moment of the interview process, you’re supposed to be putting your best foot forward to try and make the sale, of yourself.
 It seems like the recruiters should be doing the same thing on the other end.

 I’m happy that I’ve found one that did.

-From the application on April 27 to the accepted offer on May 19, there wasn’t more than a few business days that went by without some kind of contact with employees of the company.
+From the application on April 27 to the accepted offer on May 19, there wasn’t more than a few business days that went by without some contact with employees of the company.

 The application process itself consisted of a phone screen with the recruiter, three phone interviews, and an on-site interview.
-Each one lasting between 30 minutes to an hour.
-Honestly it seems like a reasonable amount.
-A few years back I interviewed for a position that involved a total of seven interviews, three phone interviews but then I was flown out to their offices to do four of which were literally back-to-back-to-back-to-back.
+Each one lasted between 30 minutes to an hour.
+Honestly, it seems like a reasonable amount.
+A few years back I interviewed for a position that involved a total of seven interviews, three phone interviews but then I was flown out to their offices to do four of which were back-to-back-to-back-to-back.